awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent.md

 You must manually install SSM Agent on EC2 instances created from other Linux AMIs\.
 You must also manually install SSM Agent on on\-premises servers or VMs in your hybrid environment\.
 For more information, see [Setting up AWS Systems Manager for hybrid environments](systems-manager-managedinstances.md)\.

+**Note**
+SSM Agent might be pre\-installed on Community AMIs that support other operating systems\.
+AWS does not support these Community AMIs\.

 **SSM Agent on GitHub**
 The source code for SSM Agent is available on [GitHub](https://github.com/aws/amazon-ssm-agent) so that you can adapt the agent to meet your needs\.
 We encourage you to submit [pull requests](https://github.com/aws/amazon-ssm-agent/blob/master/CONTRIBUTING.md) for changes that you would like to have included\.
 However, Amazon Web Services does not currently provide support for running modified copies of this software\.